Arroyo75/price-comparator-site/README.md

 Goal of a site is to build a price comparator that will access APIs / web scrape sites in order to compare prices.
 Personal goal is to learn .net mvc.
 As Gog API service is public, Steam API requires key.
-Database used - SQL Server, authentication done witj ASP .NET Core Identity.
+Database used - SQL Server, authentication done with ASP .NET Core Identity.